bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 Enter a word (q to quit):
 ```

-Note to keep things simple we will make all things case-sensitive (the words file is already in all uppercase).
+Pay attention to the case.
+You should **convert the user input to all uppercase** to compare.
 A player will then guess a word.
 If the word is incorrect, then the game will state that the guess was "Not worth any points":

 ```
 Enter a word (q to quit): SORRY
 Not worth any points
 ```

 Otherwise, it will simply prompt for another word (and increase the player's score, though this is not necessary to show):